Guy Boutilier: Resignation from council

 The claims made by Vargo and the three individuals never went to court.
 In January 2015, Boutilier resigned from council one day after Vargo dropped the challenge.
 Boutilier denied his resignation was related to the dropped case.
 The lawyers for Vargo and Boutilier said the motivations behind dropping the challenge would remain a private matter between the two men.

 On the same day as his resignation, Boutilier purchased a membership with the Progressive Conservative Party's riding association for Fort McMurray-Wood Buffalo, leaving many to believe he would attempt to run as an MLA in the 2015 Alberta general election.
 Boutilier said he was returning to the party because of the leadership of Premier Jim Prentice.
 He said his expulsion from the PC caucus was "water under the bridge."

 The PC nomination in Fort McMurray-Wood Buffalo went to incumbent MLA Mike Allen and was not challenged by Boutilier.

-Post-Politics
+Post-politics and legacy

+Boutilier was affectionately nicknamed "Guy Boots" during his political career.
+He reminded people his first name was pronounced with the French pronunciation, Ghee, while his last name was anglicized Boot-a-LEER.

+Hoflin notes Boutilier was an introvert in his personal life, but an extroverted politician who frequently joked with constituents, journalists, politicians and staff from all parties.
+At the same time, Hoflin says Boutilier was combative on his views.

+Dan MacLennan, who served as president of the Alberta Union of Provincial Employees between 1997 and 2006, credits Boutilier for securing a northern living allowance for AUPE members in Fort McMurray.
+Vaughn Jessome, Boutilier’s former constituency assistant and a long-time friend, said Boutilier was instrumental in founding the Stepping Stones Youth Home in Fort McMurray.

+After Boutilier's death, Fort McMurray Today reported that Jessome felt Boutilier was "vindicated on his biggest fights."

+A continuing care centre opened in Fort McMurray in July 2021.
+The groundbreaking ceremony was held on April 20, 2018.
+It was approved in 2015 by Premier Rachel Notley, of the Alberta New Democratic Party, following lobbying from Brian Jean, the MLA for Fort McMurray-Conklin and then-leader of the Wildrose Party.
+Both Notley and Jean agreed the project had been mismanaged and needlessly delayed by the former PC government.

+Shortly after the groundbreaking ceremony, Boutilier told Fort McMurray Today in 2018 he had no regrets about his actions that led to his expulsion from the PC caucus.

+“It’s important to stand on principle.
+When someone promises something and they don’t deliver, you can sit back and say nothing or say something,” he said.
+“I chose to say something and I will never regret it.”

-Boutilier now works for Edmonton-based lobbying firm Alberta Counsel.
-The firm includes Shayne Saskiw, former Wildrose MLA for Lac La Biche-St. Paul-Two Hills, as principal.
+In 2021, Boutilier joined the Edmonton-based lobbying firm Alberta Counsel as a senior advisor.
 In October 2021, Mayor Don Scott of the Regional Municipality of Wood Buffalo awarded Boutilier and 12 other residents the Key to the Region.

+Death

+Boutilier died on March 8, 2024, at the age of 65.